 This is termed “extraction”, where a desired solute is extracted out of an aqueous solution through contact with an immiscible liquid phase.
-Ideally, a large fraction of desired solutes are extracted into the organic phase, while a small fraction of undesired solutes are left in the aqueous phase.
+Ideally, a large fraction of desired solutes are extracted into the organic phase, while a small fraction of undesired solutes are extracted.
 Conversely, “back-extraction” is the process by which a desired solute is extracted out of an organic solution through contact with an immiscible aqueous solution.
-“Scrubbing” occurs to transfer a large fraction of impurities to a second phase while having a minimal transfer of desired constituent.
+“Scrubbing” is the transfer a large fraction of impurities to a second phase while having a minimal transfer of desired constituent.

-After several cycles of Pu extraction/scrubbing/back-extraction are complete, the measured effectiveness of a PUREX cycle is described by the DF, which is fundamentally determined by DCs and measure the effectiveness with which a contaminant, j, is removed from a product.
+After several cycles of Pu extraction/scrubbing/back-extraction are complete, the measured effectiveness of a PUREX cycle is described by the DF, which is fundamentally determined by DCs and measures the effectiveness with which a contaminant, j, is removed from a product.
 The product of interest in this work is Pu, and the DF is defined by Equation 3.

 Equation 3